 To maintain consistency within the Village's Comprehensive Plan, data, analysis, goals, objectives, and policies were reviewed to determine if they need to be updated or revised based on information and updates in this Work Plan Update.
-Conflicts were identified, and will be rectified by the Village of Wellington by amending their Comprehensive Plan Elements.
-Appendix A to this Work Plan provides a list of amendments to the Comprehensive Plan that will address the conflicts with this work plan.
+Conflicts were identified, and will be rectified by the Village of Wellington by amending the Comprehensive Plan Elements, including Land Use, Infrastructure, Conservation, Parks and Recreation, Capital Improvements and Intergovernmental Coordination.